 Diasporic Soul provides healing-centered leadership development experiences in Senegal, West Africa for Black students.

 Diasporic Soul healing-centered leadership development experiences are designed for learners to further develop their ability to be self-aware, loving, inter-culturally competent leaders who practice self-care and recognize their capacity for healing, restoration, resilience and resistance so that they are able to collaborate with others in order to create change and pursue healing justice.
-Our healing-centered approach includes culture, yoga and other body-centered practices, healing rituals, reflective journaling and social justice.
+Our healing-centered approach includes integrating culture and soulfully-oriented contemplative practices, including yoga, healing rituals and reflective journaling.

 Thus, our healing-centered approach to leadership development.